A thread lift is a unique, innovative, and minimally invasive procedure used by surgeons to tighten and lift sagging skin tissues.

 - In a thread lift, special surgical threads are placed under the skin to hold and reposition the facial tissues and skin in place.
 These clear threads leave almost no traces of surgery and are later dissolved and absorbed by the body.
 The results are almost immediate, and no skin is removed.
 On the other hand, a traditional facelift requires cutting of the facial skin, muscles, and fat tissues and repositioning them without adding any extra supporting structures.
 Excess skin is also often removed.

-- Thread lifts limit certain disadvantages but also gives limited facial alteration results.
+- Thread lifts limit certain disadvantages but also give limited facial alteration results.

 What Are The Complications, Side Effects And Risks of Thread Lift Treatment?